aaravindan101/nextjs-fastapi-template-demo/docs/get-started.md

    python3 -c "import secrets; print(secrets.token_hex(32))"
    ```

-- The DATABASE, MAIL, OPENAPI, CORS, and FRONTEND_URL settings are ready to use locally.
+- The DATABASE now uses SQLite (sqlite+aiosqlite:///./app.db) which doesn't require Docker or external services.

-- The DATABASE and MAIL settings are already configured in Docker Compose if you're using Docker.
+- The MAIL, OPENAPI, CORS, and FRONTEND_URL settings are ready to use locally.

 - The OPENAPI_URL setting is commented out.
 Uncommenting it will hide the /docs and openapi.json URLs, which is ideal for production.